kpam92/practice/interview&practice/interview_questions/HTML_CSS.md

 * What's the difference between inline and inline-block?
 * What's the difference between a relative, fixed, absolute and statically positioned element?
 * The 'C' in CSS stands for Cascading.
 How is priority determined in assigning styles (a few examples)?
 How can you use this system to your advantage?
+<br><br> Cascading refers to the heirarchy and inheritance of each element on a page, and what takes precedence.
+ID - Class, psuedo-class - element, psuedo-element;
 * What existing CSS frameworks have you used locally, or in production?
 How would you change/improve them?
 * Have you played around with the new CSS Flexbox or Grid specs?
 * How is responsive design different from adaptive design?